tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 PostgreSQL/产品简介/产品优势_intl_en.md

 - PostgreSQL supports function indexes, partial (row) indexes, custom indexes, and full-text indexes.
 - PostgreSQL features a multi-process architecture that makes it more stable, so that a single PostgreSQL database can achieve a high throughput.
 - PostgreSQL supports powerful, high-performance extensions.
 For example, PostGIS is a database extension for geo-spatial data and provides additional support for geographic objects, allowing you to run location queries with SQL.
 - PostgreSQL provides strong data consistency required for commercial use.
-With sync replication, it guarantees zero data loss and is even suitable for financial trading systems.
+With synchronous replication, it guarantees zero data loss and is even suitable for financial trading systems.

 ## High Performance
 PostgreSQL achieves high performance in OLAP or OLTP scenarios.